Cyclic Differentiable Architecture Search: Experiments

 \subsection{Implementation Details}

 In Tab.~\ref{table:settings}, we elaborate the setting of the hyperparameters used in CDARTS on different benchmarks.
-The other settings are the same as DARTS families~\cite{DARTS,PDARTS,PCDARTS} if not specified.
-During the search, the $\lambda'$ decays from 5 to 0 and remains to 0 in the last 10 epochs.
-In line with prior works~\cite{DARTS,PDARTS,PCDARTS}, the architectures found on CIFAR10 and ImageNet need to train from scratch.
-The retrain settings are the same as the ones in PCDARTS~\cite{PCDARTS} if not specified.
+The other settings are the same as DARTS families~\cite{DARTS,PDARTS,PCDARTS}.
+In line with prior works~\cite{DARTS,PDARTS,PCDARTS}, the architectures found on CIFAR10 and ImageNet need to be trained from scratch.